study-uhp/study-uhp.github.io/index.md

 - Yes.
 - Yes, it would serve to be really good for students.
 - I think this would be a great site for students who need tutoring or support from other students in their majors (ex: the Learning Emporium).
 It can potentially provide students with the opportunity/incentive to help and work with people they don't know.
+- With UH owning and running it? absolutely not they make everything a headache.
+But if it was separately owned and used as a resource then absolutely.

 ##### How is it compared to other websites you use and how does it compare to those in the UH system?